kinjalparmar/udacity-fend-project-6/README.md

 ## Achieved Goals :

-**1. PageSpeed Score** : `index.html` is optimized to achieved PageSpeed score of 95/100 for both mobile and desktop.
+**1. PageSpeed Score** : `index.html` is optimized to achieved PageSpeed score of 94/100 and 96/100 for mobile and desktop respectively.
 * Can check [my optimization score](https://kinjalparmar.github.io/website_optimization/) on : [Pagespeed Insights](https://developers.google.com/speed/pagespeed/insights/)

 **2. Getting Rid of Jank** : `main.js` is optimized to achieve a frame rate of *60fps(Frame Rate per second)* when scrolling.
 Also reduced the time to resize pizzas in `pizza.html` to less than 5 ms.